USB Power Delivery Testers

 Please contact for more ordering details.

-Windows and Linux Application Programming Interface (API)
+Windows Application Programming Interface (API)

 - Do not touch or cover heatsink during operation as it can reach high temperatures, which could result in burns or failure of the USB PD Tester.